mlswg/mls-protocol/draft-ietf-mls-protocol.md

 {{?I-D.ietf-mls-architecture}}.
 In particular, we assume that the following services are provided:

+* An Authentication Service (AS) that enables group members to authenticate the credentials presented by other group members.

 * A Delivery Service (DS) that routes MLS messages among the participants in the protocol.
-The following types of delivery are typically required:
+The following types of delivery are typically required (where KeyPackage, Proposal, Commit, and Welcome are defined below):

   * Pre-publication of KeyPackage objects for clients
   * Broadcast delivery of Proposal and Commit messages to members of a group
   * Unicast delivery of Welcome messages to new members of a group
   * Sequencing of Commit messages (see {{sequencing}})

-* An Authentication Service (AS) that enables group members to authenticate the credentials presented by other group members.

 The DS and AS may also apply additional policies to MLS operations to obtain additional security properties.
 For example, MLS enables any participant to add